Jean Case

-Jean Case (previously Villanueva and Wackes, born 1959) is an American businesswoman, author, and philanthropist who is chair of the board of National Geographic, CEO of Case Impact Network, and CEO of the Case Foundation.
+Jean Case (previously Villanueva and Wackes, born 1959) is an American businesswoman, author, and philanthropist who is CEO of Case Impact Network, and CEO of the Case Foundation..
+She was chairman of National Geographic from 2016-2025.
 She is married to AOL co-founder Steve Case.

 Early life

 Case was born in Bloomington, Illinois and raised in Normal, Illinois before moving to Florida.
 She attended high school at the Westminster Academy in Fort Lauderdale, graduating in 1978.

 Career

 Early career

 Case began her career as the marketing manager with online information services Source Telecomputing Corporation (The Source) and joining a General Electric “team trying to drive disruptive innovation within a big company” at General Electric Information Services (GEnie).
 Case then joined America Online (AOL) when it was a small startup and was at the table as it grew into the company that provided Internet services to about half of all U.S. homes with Internet access, worked as director of marketing, vice president for marketing, and vice president for corporate communications.
 She left AOL in 1996.

 She and her husband created the Case Foundation in 1997 and they joined the Giving Pledge in 2011, committing to give away a majority of their wealth.

 In June 2006, Case was appointed by President George W. Bush to chair the President's Council on Service and Civic Participation.

 In 2007, Case was asked by U.S. Secretary of State Condoleezza Rice to serve as a co-chair of the U.S.-Palestinian Partnership to promote economic opportunities for the Palestinian people, prepare Palestinian youth for the responsibilities of citizenship and good governance, and marshal new private investment in the West Bank.

 In 2016, Case gave a TedxMidAtlantic talk, where she highlighted the importance innovators have played in the history of the United States and examined modern entrepreneurship.

 In 2018, in reference to the under-representation of woman-founded and African-American-founded companies as recipients of venture capital, Case stated, "One thing we know for sure is talent is evenly distributed.
 Opportunity is not."

 In 2021, she advocated for making it easier for inexperienced investors to make stock market bets.